September 17, 2020 by Haley Yamane Melhart

 The good news is that the hybrid work model allows employers to source talent from more diverse schools and regions that weren’t as accessible before.

 Now, employers can go find talented and diverse individuals where they are, rather than being forced to scrounge around in areas where talent and/or diversity are low.

 But even with all the technological accommodations the world has adopted, employers should still seek out opportunities to get in front of students.
 It’s equally important to pursue both virtual and in-person college recruiting opportunities such as networking with instructors, seeking out speaking engagements, job fairs, offering internships, etc.

 Employers should also keep in mind that, even though schools are reopening, hybrid educational experiences are still prominent.
 This means that students who continue to get any form of hybrid learning may expect or even demand that their next employer provides a flexible working environment.
 If you’re an employer who does, you should consider leveraging that in your recruiting efforts.

 When it comes to recruiting college grads, transparency is the best policy.
-They want to know your mission, your vision,, and why diversity is crucial to your organization’s success.
-Labor market data is a great way to not only get familiar with what students can offer you, but also to better understand what you can offer to students.
+They want to know your mission, your vision, and why diversity is crucial to your organization’s success.
+Labor market data is a great way to get familiar with which students you should recruit and help you reach diversity-based goals.

-If you’d like to find out how your business can use Emsi data to drive recruitment, fill out the form below and we’ll be in touch!
+If you’d like to find out how your business can use our data to drive recruitment, fill out the form below and we’ll be in touch!